openlectures/subway.js/README.md

 </ul>
 ```
 > As islands do not have to be defined along the grid, you may use decimals for the coordinates.

+##Scaling
+The map is scaled automatically based on the width of the container it is in, i.e. The container of the `<div>` tag.

+The map is rescaled(debounced) when the window is resized.
+Thus, in any application where the map container's width is changed when resizing the window, the map will be scaled accordingly to fit the width of the container.
+>This means that the map will fit exactly into the container horizontally, but not vertically.

 ##Development
 This app is developed under openlectures.